 Appointed Executive Director, GPM Project, Spring 2014

-Strategic development.
+Strategic development

-Funding strategy and documents.
+Funding strategy and documents

-Press and communications.
+Press and communications

 Press launch, London 2015 with Harvey Goldsmith, former mayor Ken Livingstone,